Sukatani: 2023–present: Gelap Gempita and "Bayar Bayar Bayar"

-On 20 February 2025, Sukatani announced through a social media post that they had withdrawn the song "Bayar Bayar Bayar" from all music platforms.
-In the post, they appeared without masks, introduced themselves, and expressed an apology to the Chief of the Indonesian National Police.
+On 20 February 2025, the duo announced via social media that they had withdrawn the track "Bayar Bayar Bayar"—a song criticizing police corruption—from all digital streaming platforms.
+In the announcement, the members appeared without their signature masks to introduce themselves and issue an apology to the Chief of the Indonesian National Police.
+Following the video's release, media outlets reported that the duo became unreachable, and the group's vocalist was subsequently dismissed from their position as an elementary school teacher.